kestra-io/docs/docs/architecture/README.md

 For a small-sized deployment, you can use Kestra standalone server, an all-in-one server component that allows running all Kestra server components in a single process.
 This deployment architecture has no scaling capability.

-It can be used with a database as the only dependency.
+In this case, a database is the only dependency.
 This allows running Kestra with a minimal stack to maintain.
 We have for now three databases available:
 - PostgreSQL
 - MySQL
 - H2